kushaldas/pym/docs/operatorsexpressions.rst

     Y =  7
     Z =  4

 At first *x* is being calculated.
-The steps are like this
+The steps are like this:

 ::